-But since the FCC opened up the CBRS spectrum for the use of cellular wireless technology, enterprise organizations can now build and operate their own private mobile networks without expensive licensing fees or metered monthly per-device contracts - instead of going through mobile carriers.
+But since the FCC opened up the CBRS spectrum in the United States for the use of cellular wireless technology, enterprise organizations can now build and operate their own private mobile networks without expensive licensing fees or metered monthly per-device contracts - instead of going through mobile carriers.
 Now, enterprises can enjoy the speed, security, coverage, and capacity of private LTE and 5G customized to their specific private applications and environments.

 Use Cases: DAS vs. Private LTE and 5G